 This statement by Smith may have been a sign of Smith's NPD, for those with NPD will become attached to their narcissistic supply, sometimes at any cost.
 When his narcissistic supply was threatened with his followers seeking to remove their affection and adoration, he was willing to risk his life to sustain their approval of him.
 This is merely a hypothesis but it seems plausible in the context of the rest of this blog post.
 For more on Narcissistic Supply see http://samvak.tripod.com/faq28.html

-Today the Mormon Church continues this legacy of celebrating Smith's narcissism by plastering his picture all over church walls; and singing the hymn, Praise to the Man, which enthusiastically praises Joseph Smith with great reverence, a rising musical melody, and exalting lyrics.
+Today the Mormon Church continues this legacy of celebrating Smith's narcissism by plastering his picture on church materials and singing the hymn, Praise to the Man, which enthusiastically praises Joseph Smith with great reverence, a rising musical melody, and exalting lyrics.
+But what if all that changed?
+What if the LDS leaders realized Smith was a liability, and slowly removed him from the church curriculum and instead focused more on Christ and the Bible instead?

 No Man Knows My History : The Life of Joseph Smith by Fawn M. Brodie (niece of David O' McKay).